raefaidid/gridwatch_uk/README.md

 - Step 4: Load transformed data into the silver schema for analysis.
 - Step 5: Develop web app and dashboards using Streamlit.
 - Step 6: Host the dashboard and deploy it on Streamlit Hosting.

+## Challenges
+One of the main challenges I faced was understanding the Gridwatch dataset.
+Since this required domain knowledge, I invested time in researching energy demand, generation sources, and related metrics.
+This also extended to the peak and trough analysis, where I had to familiarize myself with the concept of "higher highs" and "lower lows" to effectively design the dashboard and apply line smoothing techniques.

+Another challenge involved setting up DuckDB.
+As this was my first time working with an in-memory database, I needed to carefully study the documentation and refer to external resources to connect it successfully to my data pipeline.

+## Limitations
+The current pipeline is built to ingest CSV data only.
+Should the data size increase significantly, the performance of the Streamlit app and queries may require optimization for efficiency.

+## Future Enhancements
+- Adding external datasets to enrich the data model, such as integrating weather or global temperature data.
+This would allow for a more comprehensive analysis, showing not only energy demand and output but also how external factors impact these metrics.
+- Scaling the solution to handle larger datasets by optimizing the Streamlit app performance and queries.